shubhomoydas/ad_examples/README.md

       - Recompute *KL-q* and the baseline distributions *P* with the new data and the updated model.
       - Retrain the weights certain number of times (determined by `N_WEIGHT_UPDATES_AFTER_STREAM` in `aad.sh`, 10 works well) with just the labeled data available so far (no additional feedback).
 This step helps tune the ensemble weights better after significant change to the model.

 For more details on KL-divergence based data drift detection, check the [demo code](python/aad/test_concept_drift.py).
-Execute this code with the following sample command and see the [plots](https://github.com/shubhomoydas/ad_examples/blob/master/documentation/concept_drift/concept_drift.pdf) generated:
+Execute this code with the following sample command and see the [plots](https://github.com/shubhomoydas/ad_examples/blob/master/documentation/concept_drift/concept_drift.pdf) generated (on the *Weather* dataset):

     pythonw -m aad.test_concept_drift --debug --plot --log_file=temp/test_concept_drift.log --dataset=weather

-Following shows the results of integrating drift detection along with label feedback in a streaming/limited memory setting.
+Following shows the results of integrating drift detection along with label feedback in a streaming/limited memory setting for the three datasets (*Covtype, Electricity, Weather*) which we determined have significant drift.
 We used `RETENTION_TYPE=1` in `aad.sh` for all datasets.
 The commands for generating the discovery plots are below. **These experiments will take a pretty long time to run because: (1) streaming implementation is currently not very efficient, (2) we get feedback for many iterations, and (3) we run all experiments 10 times to report an average.**

-    bash ./aad-job.sh weather 1000 10 0.03 7 1 0 1 1024 1 1 1
+    bash ./aad.sh weather 1000 10 0.03 7 1 0 1 1024 1 1 1
-    bash ./aad-job.sh electricity 1500 10 0.03 7 1 0 1 1024 1 1 1
+    bash ./aad.sh electricity 1500 10 0.03 7 1 0 1 1024 1 1 1
-    bash ./aad-job.sh covtype 3000 10 0.03 7 1 0 1 4096 1 1 1
+    bash ./aad.sh covtype 3000 10 0.03 7 1 0 1 4096 1 1 1

 ![Integrated Data Drift Detection and Label Feedback](figures/streaming_results.png)